 Hello, and thank you for visiting Reading Getaway.
-The original purpose of this site and the accompanying books was to introduce the exciting adventures written by E. M. Duesel.
+You are welcome to read through the first chapters of every book by E. M. Duesel.
 Short stories can also be found on this site and have as much punch, enlightenment, and fun as in the stories in her books.
 She has two loves – writing and social research.
-She combines them and the result are thrilling novels with colorful and adventuresome characters.
-Their plots have covered everything from people with a sixth sense helping God in the End Times, to problems on the Southern Border, and homelessness, students suffering from social behavioral disorders just trying to get by, and her latest book is an imaginative take on reincarnation.
+They are combined and the results are thrilling novels with colorful and adventuresome characters.
+Their plots have covered everything from kidnappings on the Southern Border, to homelessness, students suffering from social behavioral disorders learning how to get by, and her latest book, an imaginative take on reincarnation.
 Her books are fun and fast reading; a real buzz for readers with little time.